ssu-hongki/hsg-bc/README.md

 python code/record_teleop.py
 ```

 This script records SO-101 robot demonstrations using the leader-follower setup.
+By default, it saves the dataset to `~/data_record`.

+> [!IMPORTANT]
+> Since the post-processing script reads from `data_unified` by default, you must move or copy the recorded dataset from `~/data_record` to a folder named `data_unified` in the project root before running the next step.

 ### 2. Post-process Demonstrations

-After recording, demonstration files are post-processed to attach subgoal labels and build state-subgoal-action tuples.
+After recording and placing the dataset in `data_unified`, run the post-processing script to detect ArUco markers, attach subgoal labels, and build state-subgoal-action tuples.

 ```bash
 python code/postprocess_lerobot_dataset.py